econcharlescai/YaleParallel2018/README.md

 Cowles Foundation at Yale in August/September 2018.

-**Prerequisites:** Students should have prior knowledge in a programming language (a low-leve language such as C++, C, Fortran would be beneficial, but is not required).
+**Prerequisites:** Students should have prior knowledge in a programming language (a low-level language such as C++, C, Fortran would be beneficial, but is not required).
 Moreover, there should be interest in accessing parallel compute resources due to research projects that require non-trivial numerical methods.
 Students are encouraged to bring their own research projects to be discussed.

 ### Purpose of the lecture